DiedrikDM/ts-transformers-writeup/typescript transformers.md

 ## Using the Transformer

 Now it's great that we have the actual Transformer, but we need to call it during the compilation process.
-The problem is, there's no way to just hook it into the standard __tsc__ compiler.
+The next issue is, there's no way to just hook it into the standard __tsc__ compiler.
 The TypeScript team has something in the pipeline to fix this ([TypeScript issue 14419](https://github.com/Microsoft/TypeScript/issues/14419#issuecomment-484162367)).
-However as of this writing, there are two possible solutions:
+However as of this writing, there are only two possible solutions:

 1. Create our own build executable that will run our Transformer step.
 The problem with this - which is already a thing - is that every tool/bundler/builder will have its own way of working without standardization.
 And we're now adding another one to that collection.